commercelayer/commercelayer-docs-resources/payment_methods/object.md

 # The payment method object

-A payment method object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/payment_methods endpoint</b>.
+A payment method object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/payment_methods` endpoint.

 ## Fields